syncfusion-content/javascript-docs/js/PercentageTextBox/Getting-Started.md

 # Getting Started

 This section explains briefly about how to create a **Editors** control in your application with **JavaScript**.

-## Create your first PercentageTextBox in JavaScript

 From the following steps you can learn how to create and use **PercentageTextBox** in your application.
 Here we have showcased, a small Electric bill calculator application using **Editors** widgets.
 The **Essential JavaScript Editors** control includes numeric, percentage and currency textbox controls.
 You will learn how to use our JS textboxes widgets in the Electric bill calculator Application from the following documentation.
 This will guide you to use the wide range functionalities of textbox widgets features to complete this application.

-{% include image.html url="/js/PercentageTextBox/Getting-Started_images/Getting-Started_img1.png" Caption="Electricity Bill Calculator"%}
+{% include image.html url="/js/PercentageTextBox/Getting-Started_images/Getting-Started_img1.png" %}

-### Create Textboxes Widgets
+## Create Textboxes Widgets

 Create an **HTML** file and add the following template to the html file for Textbox widget creation.